Wow, what strange times we find ourselves in.

 Even though remote work is our happy place, we realize it might be new for you.
 So we gathered some of our best practices and tips to share from our years of experience working remotely.

-And if you want a break from all the “how-to” articles floating around, we also rounded up some of our favourite entertaining and inspiring articles and stories, featuring people and publications making their homes on WordPress.
+And if you want a break from all the “how-to” articles floating around, we also rounded up some of our favorite entertaining and inspiring articles and stories, featuring people and publications making their homes on WordPress.

 We hope these resources help spark ideas and inspire fresh perspectives on your team.